Linear attenuation coefficient

-Linear attenuation coefficent (µ) is a constant that describes the fraction of attenuated incident photons in a monoenergetic beam per unit thickness of a material.
+Linear attenuation coefficient (µ) is a constant that describes the fraction of attenuated incident photons in a monoenergetic beam per unit thickness of a material 1.
+It includes all possible interactions including coherent scatter, Compton scatter and photoelectric effect 1.
 Its complement is the transmitted portion of the beam.
 It is expressed numerically in units of cm-1.

 Where Ix is the intensity at depth of x cm, I0 is the original intensity, and µ is the linear attenuation coefficient.